richarddushime/nine_mens_morris_mill_game/README.md

 - numpy, gymnasium, pettingzoo (dependencies of famnit-gym)
 - matplotlib (for generating performance plots)

-**Important:** Only the famnit-gym package is used for the game environment, as required by the assignment.
+**Important:** Only the famnit-gym package is used for the game environment.

 ## Installation